-The GoPiGo has been fun to work with as a platform for building robotic cars.
+The GoPiGo has been exciting to work with as a platform for building robotic cars.
 In my usage, I started out with the base kit along with an older Raspberry Pi, and then gradually started to add pieces.
 I installed the wifi adapter (newer RPIs have wifi built in) for remote control, and the camera module for vision.
 A micro servo acts like a little arm on the side, and an ultrasonic distance sensor allows for obstacle avoidance.
 I even ended up including a foam dart launcher as well as a dancing water speaker for some audio with neat visual feedback.

 Although the GoPiGo comes with a battery pack capable of delivering up to 12 volts, I decided to also add a USB based 5200mAh battery pack to help power the 5 volt accessories.
 With a wide variety of project ideas, access to forums, and the pluggable nature of open source hardware and software, the GoPiGo makes for a fantastic learning environment.